 Strangers in Space

-Me: Perhaps a significant amount of time has passed between stories?
+Me: Perhaps a significant amount of time has passed between the two stories?

-Sue: Well they can’t have done anything interesting or they would have mentioned it during the “previously on Doctor Who” recap at the beginning.
+Sue: Well they can’t have done anything interesting or they would have mentioned it during their ‘previously on Doctor Who’ recap.

-But never mind that, we’ve moved to an eerie spaceship that is staffed by what appears to be two corpses.
+Never mind that, the action has shifted to an eerie spaceship which seems to be piloted by two corpses.
 The Doctor immediately takes the initiative and looks for an excuse to leave.

-Sue: Five minutes ago he was banging on about a “great spirit of adventure” and now he wants to leg it at the first sign of danger!
-Where is his scientific curiosity?
+Sue: Five minutes ago he was banging on about a great spirit of adventure, and now he wants to run away at the first sign of danger.
+Where’s his scientific curiosity gone?

-Sadly, and I do mean sadly, before we can all escape to a nice historical, the ‘corpses’ wake up – “Great diagnosis, Doc!” – and our heroes are waylaid as a mysterious figure cuts the lock out of the TARDIS.
+Sadly, before we can all escape to a nice historical, the ‘corpses’ wake up (“Great diagnosis, Doc!”), and our heroes are waylaid as a mysterious figure cuts the lock out of the TARDIS.

-Sue: Hang on a minute, I thought the TARDIS was indestructible.
-How can you just take its lock out like that?
+Sue: Hang on a minute.
+I thought the TARDIS was indestructible.
+How can you take its lock out like that?
 How rubbish is that?
-What’s even worse is that it all happens when they are all standing two feet away!
-They can smell the lock burning but no one bothers to glance at the TARDIS.
+What makes it even worse is that it’s happening when they’re standing two feet away from it!
+They can smell the lock burning but no-one even glances at the TARDIS.
 Rubbish!

 Me: The Sense Sphere is just over the road from the Ood Sphere.
 You know, where the Ood come from.

 Sue: The Doctor is actually doing something heroic!
-He’s saved the day!
+He saved the day!
 I can hardly believe it.

-And then Sue orders me to pause the episode because the high-pitched whining emanating from the advancing Sensorites is tormenting our pets.
-Our dog, Buffy, is whimpering and clawing at her ears with her paws as our cats scowl at us before sauntering off to find a quieter room.
+And then Sue makes me pause the DVD because the high-pitched whining emanating from the advancing Sensorites is tormenting our pets.
+Our dog, Buffy, is whimpering and clawing at her ears, while our cats pause to scowl at us before sauntering off to find a quieter room.

 Sue: I thought this one was supposed to be rubbish?
 It wasn’t that bad.
-In fact, I quite liked that one.
+In fact, I quite liked it.
 It was very noir and grubby.

 Me: That’s probably because it hasn’t been vidFIREd yet.